joao-zanutto/easydocker/README.md

 ## Features

-This project is under development but already has the following functionalities implemented:
+Already implemented features:

-- Browse containers, images, networks, and volumes .
+- 🧭 Browse containers, images, networks, and volumes.
-- View live container logs that loads as you scroll up.
+- 🪵 View live container logs that dynamic loads as you scroll up.
+- 📃 Inspect resources to get low level information about them.
+- 🔎 Filter resources, log lines and inspect output to look for specific strings.
+- 🤿 Dive into containers by entering interacting shell sessions.
-- Individual and aggregated container resource usage metrics.
+- 📊 Individual and aggregated container resource usage metrics.

-- Runs in really small terminal screens
+Roadmap:

+- 📡 Control containers in remote hosts.
+- ⚙️ Settings customization.
+- 🎨 Style customization.

+💬 Suggest your own features!
+We would love to hear what would be most valuable for our user community.

 ## Install and Run